The Demilitarized Zone separating North and South Korea has been called “the most dangerous place on Earth.”

 We were led into a room that contained a ten-foot-high overview map of the area.

 A North Korean soldier, wooden pointer in hand, proceeded to provide a military briefing on the DMZ.

 Like all rooms in North Korea, it had pictures of the Great Leader, Kim Il Sung, and the Dear Leader, Kim Jong Il, beaming down on the proceedings.

-After the brief pep talk we proceeded to the actual border which was delineated by a concrete curb that even a child could just step over.
+After the brief pep talk, we proceeded to the actual border, which was delineated by a concrete curb that even a child could step over.

-A series of small buildings the size of mobile homes straddles the border.
+A series of small buildings the size of mobile homes straddle the border.

 We noticed that there was also a tour group lined up on the South Korean side.

 So while the North and South Korean soldiers stared off against each other to see who would blink first, we had our own stare down with the tourists, likely from the same countries as us, on the other side.